Adaptive-treed bandits: Tree-armed bandits

-The first of these is simply that we partition the arm space \(X\) into boxes \(B \in \mathcal B\) given by a product of nodes in trees, rather than the nodes themselves.
-The second is that we have altered the width estimate \(W_t(B)\) to require that the boxes \(C_1, C_2\) agree except in one axis; this allows us to detect not only the width of a box \(B,\) but also an axis \(i\) along which it varies.
+Last, we have made a number of changes which allow us to work with multiple trees $\mathcal T_i$.
+The first of these is that we partition the arm space $X$ into boxes $B \in\mathcal B$ given by a product of nodes in trees, rather than the nodes themselves.
+The second is that we have altered the width estimate $W_t(B)$ to require that the boxes $C_1, C_2$ agree except in one axis; this allows us to detect not only the width of a box $B$, but also an axis $i$ along which it varies.

-The final change is in the procedure for ensuring that \autoref{inv:bias} holds.
-When the invariant is violated by a box \(B,\) we split that box only along the axis \(i;\) this process allows us to adapt the shape of the active boxes \(B\) to the shape of the reward function \(\mu.\)
+The final change is in the procedure for ensuring that Invariant~\ref{inv:bias} holds.
+When the invariant is violated by a box $B$, we split that box only along the axis $i$; this process allows us to adapt the shape of the active boxes $B$ to the shape of the reward function~$\mu$.

-In \autoref{sec:results}, we will show that for a wide range of reward functions \(\mu,\) our algorithm achieves near-optimal rates of regret, for the optimal combination of trees \(\mathcal T_i,\) without prior knowledge of \(\mu.\) It thereby obtains \(\tilde O(\sqrt{T})\) cumulative regret in continuum-armed bandits, and \(\tilde O(1/\sqrt{T})\) error in noisy global optimisation, over any zooming continuous reward function.